 |[CP1.2]||Identify PII obligations.|

-|[T1.1]||Provide awareness training.|
+|[T1.1]||Conduct software security awareness training.|

 |[AM1.2]||Create a data classification scheme and inventory.|

-|[SFD1.1]||Build and publish security features.|
+|[SFD1.1]||Integrate and deliver security features.|

 |[SR1.3]||Translate compliance constraints to requirements.|